-- 1) Determine the amount of free space FSsot available on the SUT as seen by the storage admin. - 2) On the SUT, allocate a container 15GB in size. - 3) Mount the container on the host mentioned in step (1), via any chosen file or blocks protocol, such as NFS or FC. - 4) Write the irreducible data set to the container. - 5) After a suitable amount of time, as specified by the TEST SPONSOR but not to exceed 1 hour, determine the amount of free space FSeot available on the SUT as seen by the storage admin - 6) Calculate the amount of formatted capacity used ( $I{com} = FS{sot} FS{eot}$ ) by the test.
+- Determine the amount of free space FSsot available on the SUT as seen by the storage administrator. - 2.
+On the SUT, allocate a container 15GB in size. - Mount the container on the host mentioned in step (1), via any chosen file or blocks protocol, such as NFS or FC. - 4.
+Write the irreducible data set to the container. - After a suitable amount of time, as specified by the TEST SPONSOR but not to exceed 1 hour, determine the amount of free space FSeot available on the SUT as seen by the storage administrator. - 6.
+Calculate the amount of formatted capacity used ( $I{com} = FS{sot} FS{eot}$ ) by the test.
 If $I{com}$ is less than 3GB, then the SUT passes the test.